Eight Capital analysts David Talbot and Joseph Fars recently gave their four battery metals stocks to watch this year. INN looked into them.

 Current price: C$0.26; year-to-date gain: -7.14 percent

-Nouveau Monde is developing the Matawinie property in Saint-Michel-des-Saints, 150 km North of Montréal.
-Last year, the company completed a feasibility study which showed strong economics with projected graphite concentrate production level of 100,000 tonnes per year over a 25.5-year period.
+Nouveau Monde is developing the Matawinie property in Saint-Michel-des-Saints, 150 kilometers north of Montréal.
+Last year, the company completed a feasibility study that showed strong economics, with a projected graphite concentrate production level of 100,000 tonnes per year over a 25.5 year period.

 The company will operate its demonstration plant until 2020.
 During this period, it expects the production of 2,000 tonnes of concentrated flake graphite to qualify its products with North American and international clients.

-“2019 should see Matawinie graphite project emerge from being a refractory story into an EV developer story by incorporating value added spherical purified graphite to its plan,” Eight Capital analysts said.
+“2019 should see Matawinie graphite project emerge from being a refractory story into an EV developer story by incorporating value added spherical purified graphite to its plan,” Eight Capital noted.